Summary:Paper soup containers, also known as paper soup cups or bowls, are designed to hold hot liquids and ...

 Heat-Resistant Adhesives:

-Adhesives used in the construction of paper soup containers are chosen for their heat resistance.
+paper soup containers are chosen for their heat resistance.
 They must maintain their bond even when exposed to hot liquids.

 These adhesives secure the seams and joints of the container, ensuring that it remains intact when filled with hot soup.